 - How big do sun conures get?
 Sun conures grow 10 to 13 inches long from head to tail tip.

 Ask a Pet Care Center associate about Petco's selection of products available for the care and happiness of your new pet.
 All products carry a 100% money-back guarantee.

 Because all birds are potential carriers of infectious diseases such as chlamydiosis, always wash your hands before and after handling your bird or habitat contents to help prevent the potential spread of disease.

 Pregnant women, children under the age of 5, senior citizens and people with weakened immune systems should contact their physicians before purchasing or caring for birds and should consider having a pet other than a bird.

 Go to cdc.gov/healthypets for more information about birds and disease.

-Note: The information in this Care Sheet is not a substitute for veterinary care.
-If you need additional information, please contact your veterinarian as appropriate.
+The information on this Care Sheet is not a substitute for veterinary care.
+If you need additional information, contact your veterinarian as appropriate.